Burden of proof (law): Standards of proof in the United Kingdom

 The task for the tribunal then when faced with serious allegations is to recognize that their seriousness generally means they are inherently unlikely, such that to be satisfied that a fact is more likely than not the evidence must be of a good quality.
 But the standard of proof remains 'the balance of probabilities'.

-In competition law cases, the standard of proof is the civil standard ("beyond reasonable doubt") subject, because of the financial penalties involved, to a heightened requirement that strong and compelling evidence commensurate with the seriousness of the case against an alleged offender must be found.
+In competition law cases, the standard of proof is the civil standard ("on the balance of probabilities") subject, because of the financial penalties involved, to a heightened requirement that strong and compelling evidence commensurate with the seriousness of the case against an alleged offender must be found.

 Standards of proof in Australia

 In Australia, two standards of proof are applied at common law: the criminal standard and the civil standard.
 It is possible for other standards of proof to be applied where required by law.

 Criminal standard

 The criminal standard in Australia is 'beyond reasonable doubt'.
 An offence against a Commonwealth law, with a term of imprisonment in excess of 12 months is an indictable offence and is constitutionally required to be tried before jury of 12 people.
 Offences that do not carry a term of imprisonment exceeding 12 months are called summary offences.
 Some offences (with a term of imprisonment less than 10 years) may be heard by a court of summary jurisdiction with the consent of all parties; however the court may not impose a sentence greater than 12 months.
 Juries are required to make findings of guilt beyond reasonable doubt for criminal matters.

 The Australian constitution does not expressly provide that criminal trials must be fair, nor does it set out the elements of a fair trial, but it may by implication protect other attributes.
 The Australian Law Reform Commission has stated that the High Court has moved toward entrenching procedural fairness as a constitutional right, but has not yet done so.
 If it did so, this would have the potential to constitutionalise the 'beyond reasonable doubt' standard in criminal proceedings.

 State offences are not subject to the constitution's section 80 requirement for a jury.
 However, the case of Kirk v Industrial Relations Commission of New South Wales constrains the way that State courts may operate during criminal trials per the Kable doctrine.